 Big Screwed-Up Family: While not all the suspects are related, in every other respect the tangled web of relationships, backstabbing, cutthroat dealings, adultery, and other criminal acts amongst those gathered at Hawkingsmere in Bride of the Castle is otherwise this trope taken Up to Eleven.

-Bilingual Bonus: The world in which Incarnadine seems to die, and from which news of this is sent, is called Malnovia, Latin for "bad news". note (Technically "novus" means "new", but it surely was intended as a pun.)
+Bilingual Bonus: The world in which Incarnadine seems to die, and from which news of this is sent, is called Malnovia, pseudo-Latin for "bad news".

 Booze-Based Buff: How Incarnadine gains the powers to stop the dengs—by getting drunk with an extremely powerful, magical bottle of "spirits".